 - Conversation and Composition.-Hours to be arranged.
 Prerequisite.-German 2, or equivalent.

-- 5. Goethe.-(1939-40) Hours to be arranged.
+German newspapers will be read. - 5.
+Goethe.-(1937-38).
+Hours to be arranged.
 Prerequisite.-German 2, or equivalent.

 Poetry, prose and drama will be read.
-Among the dramas there will be: Egmont: Iphigenie; Goetz von Berlichingen.
+Among the dramas there will be; Egmont; Iphigeniae; Goetz von Berlichingen.